heatxsink/go-aws-ses/README.md

 go-aws-ses
 ==========

-Couldn't find this in go-amz so ...
-I do use this in production in a few places so this code does work.
-I hope to eventually get it into go-amz if they'll allow it.
-I know that amazon has an SMTP interface, this is the HTTPS based one.
-As always pull requests are welcome!
+Couldn't find this in go-amz ... my intentions are to get it into go-amz if they'll allow it.
+I know that amazon has an SMTP interface, this is the HTTPS one.
+Pull requests welcome!

 Example
 -------